 CelebritiesLifestyle

-Jill Biden: Urgently see a doctor.
+Jill Biden: see a doctor immediately.
 What is the reason and why

 On January 11, US First Lady Jill Biden underwent minor surgery.

-The White House confirmed that Jill Biden underwent "an elective outpatient procedure commonly known as the Mohs operation," writes CNN.
+The White House has confirmed that Jill Biden underwent “an elective outpatient procedure commonly known as Mohs surgery,” CNN writes.

-Jill Biden had several skin lesions removed on her face and chest.
+Jill Biden had several skin lesions removed from her face and chest.

-The first lady, 71, accompanied by President Joe Biden, spent more than eight hours at the Walter Reed National Military Medical Center for an outpatient procedure.
+The 71-year-old first lady, accompanied by President Joe Biden, spent more than eight hours at Walter Reed National Military Medical Center for the outpatient procedure.
 Photo: Shutterstock.

-According to White House physician Dr. Kevin O'Connor, the Biden lady underwent Mohs surgery to remove and examine a lesion above her right eye, which was recently discovered during a routine screening for skin cancer.
+Lady Biden underwent Mohs surgery to remove and examine a lesion above her right eye that was recently discovered during a routine skin cancer screening, according to White House physician Dr. Kevin O'Connor.

-"The procedure confirmed that the small lesion was basal cell carcinoma," O'Connor wrote in a letter.
-All of the cancerous tissue was successfully removed and there were no residual skin cancer cells left at the edges.”
+“The procedure confirmed that the small lesion was basal cell carcinoma,” O’Connor wrote in an email.”
+All cancerous tissue was successfully removed and there were no residual skin cancer cells left at the edges.”

-However, during a pre-op consultation, O'Connor noted that "an additional area of concern has been identified."
+However, during the preoperative consultation, O'Connor noted that "an additional area of concern was identified."

-This area was also treated with a Mohs operation on Wednesday, which increased the duration of the entire procedure.
+This area was also treated with Mohs surgery on Wednesday, increasing the length of the entire procedure.

-President Joe Biden accompanied her for most of the day at the Walter Reed Hotel.
+President Joe Biden accompanied her for much of the day at the Walter Reed Hotel.

-The chest lesion was also confirmed to be a basal cell carcinoma, O'Connor said, and it was "successfully removed."
+The chest lesion was also confirmed to be basal cell carcinoma and was "successfully removed," O'Connor said.

-Basal cell carcinoma lesions do not tend to "spread" or metastasize, as is known in some of the more serious skin cancers, such as melanoma or squamous cell carcinoma.
-However, they can grow in size, which can lead to a more serious problem.
+Basal cell carcinoma lesions do not tend to “spread” or metastasize, as some more serious skin cancers such as melanoma or squamous cell carcinoma are known to do.
+However, they can increase in size, which can lead to a more serious problem.

-The White House said in a statement that the 71-year-old first lady is experiencing "some swelling of her face and bruising" after surgery, but is "doing well."
+A White House statement said the 71-year-old first lady is experiencing "some facial swelling and bruising" following surgery but is "doing well."

 Back to top button